rafael-figueiredo-alves/rafael-figueiredo-alves/readme.md

 <a name="About"><img src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/about.png"></a><br>

 <p align="justify">Hi, there!
 My name's Rafael de Figueiredo Alves.
 I'm a 39-year-old father of two children: my daughter Rafaela and my son Davi.
-I've been an English teacher for about 15 years, most of them at CCAA.
-Now I'd like to become a software developer.
-I've been studying really hard to become a great developer.
+I was an English teacher for about 15 years, 13 of them at CCAA.
+Now I've become a software developer and I've been working at Rz Sistemas remotely.
+I've been studying really hard to learn even more about developing.
 I've been learning and working with <b>Delphi</b> since I was 12 years old.
-Recently, I've been studying a lot of stuff related to <b>HTML5, CSS3 and JavaScript</b> and I'm really into <b>React.JS</b> now.</p>
+Recently, I've been studying a lot of stuff related to <b>HTML5, CSS3 and JavaScript</b> and <b>C#</b>b> and I'm really into <b>React.JS</b> now.</p>

 <p align="justify">My wife and kids are the secret of my success because they are the reason to keep me going and learning everything about computer programming.</p>

-<p align="justify">I haven't worked as developer yet, but I've developed a lot of kinds of softwares on my own and I also developed some solutions to the place (CCAA) where I worked for almost 13 years.
+<p align="justify">I've developed a lot of kinds of softwares on my own and I also developed some solutions to the place (CCAA) where I worked for almost 13 years.
 I developed spreadsheets to help my workplace, as I did by developing some pieces of software using Delphi.
 The goal of all the softwares and solutions I developed was to help automate the processes at my workplace.</p>

 <p align="justify">Here are some of the operating systems I develop or I have plans to develop for:</p>